 Pictured: Mary Lee Bednarek, Ed Swidey, Sean Lally, and Kevin Chick

-Dane is a cis-male bisexual maker of theatre and visual art, as well as a freelance teaching artist.
-Serving as Associate Producer at EgoPo Classic Theater, he has directed Buried Child, The Nose, associate directed The Lydie Breeze Trilogy, co-directed Stairs to the Roof, performed "Medvedenko" in the Barrymore-winning production of The Seagull and "Jude" in Lydie Breeze Part III: Madaket Road) and production designed And Tell Sad Stories of the Deaths of Queens and The Nose.
-Dane co-created EgoPo's theater education program at Nebinger Elementary in 2016 (which he now supervises), and has worked as a guest artist at multiple theater programs (Triple Threat Workshop in South Jersey, Windy City Performs in Chicago) and academic institutions including high schools throughout South Jersey and his alma mater Rowan University).
+UND3RGR0UND, Buried Child, The Nose), performed (Medvedenko in the Barrymore-winning production of The Seagull and Jude in Lydie Breeze Part III: Madaket Road), and production designed (And Tell Sad Stories of the Deaths of Queens... and Rockaby).
+Dane co-created EgoPo's theater education program at Nebinger Elementary in 2016, and has worked as a guest artist at multiple theater programs (Triple Threat Workshop in South Jersey, Windy City Performs in Chicago) and academic institutions (including high schools throughout South Jersey, and his alma mater Rowan University).
 In Chicago, Dane co-founded the multidisciplinary pop-up theatre collective, A Dead Whale Productions. www.daneeissler.com

-Melanie is an Associate Professor of Theater at Temple University in Philadelphia, where she teaches in the undergraduate and graduate Acting programs.
+Melanie Julian (she/her) is an Associate Professor of Theater at Temple University in Philadelphia where she teaches in the undergraduate and graduate Acting programs.
 Prior to her arrival at Temple in 2008, she taught Voice, Speech, and Acting at the University of California at Davis.
 She is a professional actress who is a member of Actors’ Equity Association, and she is a voice and dialect coach in the Philadelphia area, having coached at the Philadelphia Theater Company, Peoples’ Light and Theater Company, Arden Theatre Company, Theatre Exile, EgoPo Classic Theater, and many others.
 She is an Associate Teacher of Fitzmaurice Voicework.